Owen771/Horizon/README.md

 ## Getting Started

+First, you should configure the params in [.env.example](.env.example)

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev